Brandino144/SER322-Deliverable/README.md

 **Functions of the Java program**

-* Display all relations except prerequisites and grades
 * Display all students
 * Average GPA for a student
-* Total credit hours for a student
 * Adding grades for a student
 * Find grades for a specific student
 * List grades for a specific course
 * Display all courses with prerequisites
   - Drop down menu will allow you to choose course (returns required courses for course selected)
 * Select a list of students from specific courses
-* _Sort functionality included_

 ### Built With